dhimanparas20/buildbot-2.0/README.md

 ```

 ## Notes
-Dont use this script if you hav 0 knowldge about python and bash .
+Dont edit this script if you hav 0 knowledge about python and bash .

-Dont be a gey by copying or cloning this repo and calling it yours .
+Dont be a gey by copying or importing this repo and calling it yours .

+Any changes for betterment are welcome,

 If you liked the script or need any kind of help , ping me up  https://t.me/ken_kaneki_69

 Im not responsible for any of your data losses , do it at your own will .